Lukeydoopydoo/Public-Data-Project-BSc-Data-Science-Y1T3/README.md

 ```
 warnings_df_filled['daily_indicator'] = warnings_df_filled['Message Type'].map({'Flood Warning': 1, 'Remove Flood Warning': 0})
 ```
-I then forward filled the new ‘daily_indicator’ column so that it was complete and kept only the columns needed for merging.
+I then forward filled the new ‘daily_indicator’ column so that it was complete and kept only the columns needed for merging, visualising the outcome.

 ```
 warnings_df_filled = warnings_df_filled[['Approved', 'daily_indicator']]